mila-iqia/myia/DEVELOPERS.md

 ↑z = 10  # free variable

 def ♦f(♢a, ♢b, ∇b):
-    # The zeros should be the same "shape" as
-    # g, x, y, ...
+    # The zeros should be the same "shape" as g, x, y, ...
     zero_init(∇g, ∇x, ∇y, ∇z, ∇h, ∇a)
-    # Backpropagation, operates in reverse order:
+    # Backpropagation, operates in reverse order: propagate through h, then
-    # propagate through h, then through g.
+    # through g.
 Notice:
-    # * We have gradient terms for g and h, because they
-    #   could be closures or partial applications, and
+    # * We have gradient terms for g and h, because they could be closures
-    #   we must track the contributions.
+    #   or partial applications, and we must track the contributions.
-    # * The left-hand side looks just like the function
+    # * The left-hand side looks just like the function application.
-    #   application. h(a, x) becomes ∇h, ∇a, ∇x +=
+    #   h(a, x) becomes ∇h, ∇a, ∇x += ...
-    # * The right-hand side is also very easy to remember,
+    # * The right-hand side is also very easy to remember, it's bprop(grad)
-    #   it's bprop(grad) for each variable you set in the
-    #   original function, in reverse order
+    #   for each variable you set in the original function, in reverse order.
     ∇h, ∇a, ∇x += ♢b(∇b)
     ∇g, ∇x, ∇y, ∇z += ♢a(∇a)
     # Note that ∇z is stashed in the first return value.
+Gradients for all
-    # Gradients for all of f's free variables must go there.
+    # of f's free variables must go there.
     return ((∇z,), ∇x, ∇y)

 def ↑f(↑x, ↑y):
-    # The "tagged" functions ↑g and ↑h give us both
+    # The "tagged" functions ↑g and ↑h give us both tagged forward results
-    # tagged forward results and backpropagators.
+    # and backpropagators.
     ↑a, ♢a = ↑g(↑x, ↑y, ↑z)
     ↑b, ♢b = ↑h(↑a, ↑x)
     def ♢f(∇f):
         # Closure on ♦f
         return ♦f(♢a, ♢b, ∇f)
-    # We return the tagged original return value
-    # and a backpropagator.
+    # We return the tagged original return value and a backpropagator.
     return ↑b, ♢f
 ```